amchi1205/Chess/README.md

 # portfolio-project

-Portfolio project assignment for CS 162 Introduction of CS 162 Introduction to Computer Science II
+Portfolio project assignment for CS 162 Introduction to Computer Science II

+Written in Python